jamisonordway/dmv_practice/README.md

 Open `vehicle_factory_spec.rb`.
 In the test setup (before block), see if you can add a mock that tells the test that when `.wa_ev_registrations` is called on a `dmv_service`, it should return our data located in `wa_data`.

 Now do the same for the `@ny_registrations` data.

+# Using a Mock
+Look again at the `vehicle_factory_spec.rb`, in the before(:each) block where we are initializing a new `DmvDataService` object.

+Is it necessary that we actually instantiate this object?

+How would we update this code to use a mock or double instead for the `DmvDataService` object?

+Does this code still pass?
+What advantages does this provide?
+What drawbacks?